lucky20511/EMV-Documents/transaction-process/overall-process.md

 *4.ICC public key verify the returned AC which was signed using ICC private key

-*** Difference from DDA is step.4 will be apply to
+*** Difference from DDA is step.4 will be applied in Card Action Analysis

 *.The response to 'GENERATE AC' is signed using ICC private key *.The actual verification of this signed dynamic data takes place in